Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 The Top 5 On-Page SEO Factors

-Not all ranking factors are created equal.
+From an SEO perspective, not all factors are created equal.

 And some on-page SEO factors have stronger weights in the algorithm than others.